 This obviously means I believe that you should not use coffee grounds on your rubber plant.

-Why rubber plants may react positively to coffee grounds
+Why rubber plants may initially react positively to coffee grounds

 Why do people talk about the positive results they see rom using coffee grounds and unused liquid coffee on their plants?